Don Gehman

 Don Gehman is an American record producer, engineer, and executive, best known for his work with John Mellencamp and Hootie & the Blowfish.
-He was one of "the most successful producers of the 1980s and 1990s."
+AllMusic calls him one of "the most successful producers of the 1980s and 1990s."
 As a sound engineer, he also helped invent the modern rock P.A. and monitor systems.

 Early life

 Gehman was born in Blue Ball, Pennsylvania.
-As a child, he was interested in science and his parent's Magnavox stereo.
+As a child, he was interested in science and his parents' Magnavox stereo.
 His interests evolved from a photography dark room in the basement to chemistry to physics to electronics.

-He played bass guitar in a rock band when he was fourteen years old.
+Gehman played bass guitar in a rock band when he was fourteen years old.
 He became interested in music technology after learning how to set up the band's P.A. sound system.
 He started building his amplifiers.
 Soon, he was building P.A. systems for events and local bands.
 He met Gene Clair at a local electronics store in 1964; Clair was also assembling P.A. systems in his basement.
 Clair invited the teenaged Gehman to join his new business, Clair Brothers Sound.

 Career

 Clair Brothers

 In 1969, Gehman became a sound engineer with Clair Brothers Sound, a position he kept for seven years.
-Together, Clair and Gehman "virtually invented the modern rock band P.A. system and were the first people to create functional P.A. systems that bands could bring on the road with them."
-They also allowed bands to hear themselves on stage for the first time with their invention of the stage monitor system.
-As one writer notes, Clair Brothers "was the Apple of live performance and sound equipment. …This is Edison level shit we are talking about."
+Music journalist and producer Tim Sommer says that Clair and Gehman "virtually invented the modern rock band P.A. system and were the first people to create functional P.A. systems that bands could bring on the road with them."
+Clair Brothers also allowed bands to hear themselves on stage for the first time with their invention of the stage monitor system.
+Strommer notes, Clair Brothers "was the Apple of live performance and sound equipment. …This is Edison level shit we are talking about."

 Soon, Gehman began traveling with bands and their equipment, doing as many as 300 one-night shows a year.
 He worked with various well-known acts of the era, including James Brown; Blood, Sweat & Tears; Chicago; Crosby, Stills, Nash, & Young; The Four Seasons; the Four Tops; the James Gang, Loggins & Messina; The Supremes; The Temptations; and Yes.
 Although he still found time to work in the studio; in 1975, he was the engineer for Eric Clapton's There's One in Every Crowd and Stephen Stills' album Stills.